sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/index.md

 People usually use campaigns to make the following kinds of changes:

-- Cleaning up common problems using linters
+- Cleaning up common problems using linters.
-- Updating uses of deprecated library APIs
+- Updating uses of deprecated library APIs.
-- Upgrading dependencies
+- Upgrading dependencies.
-- Patching critical security issues
+- Patching critical security issues.
-- Standardizing build, configuration, and deployment files
+- Standardizing build, configuration, and deployment files.

 <!-- TODO(sqs): Add video here, similar to https://www.youtube.com/aqcCrqRB17w (which will need to be updated for the new campaign flow). -->